Do you or your son/daughter want to learn the piano or keyboard?

 Associate of the Institute of Registered Music Teachers (AIRMTNZ)

 Bachelor of Arts, majoring in Music (Classical Piano Performance)

 Graduate Diploma of Teaching (Primary)

 Which music examinations are available?

-Students can register for optional graded piano and music theory exams offered by Trinity Music London or the Associated Board of the Royal Schools of Music (ABRSM).
+Students can register for optional graded piano and music theory exams offered by Trinity College London, Royal Schools of Music (ABRSM), or the Australian Music Examinations Board (AMEB).
 Exam books and fees are at an additional cost.

 In-person lessons are available during Alert Levels 1 and 2.